SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 ## February 7

-PH - I worked with the task a in GoldSim.
-The results were a little bit disappointing because of different reasons.
+VP -  I am going to re read my draft and will read the paper from Cynthia and Forest.

+O - Help Jenna with problem for the Arks

 ## February 8